 Consistent visits to the dentist are a major benefit to your child’s oral health.
 Whilst brushing and flossing are great habits for oral health, there is nothing better for your teeth then regular visits to the dentist near you.
 Dental professionals can often detect dental problems before they occur such as; cavities and misalignments.

-When dental issues are treated in early stages it makes it much less painful and expensive.
+When dental issues are treated in the early stages it makes it much less painful and expensive.
 If you do not take your child to the dentist every 6 months you are teaching them that oral health isn’t important.
-Children who don’t go to the dentist every 6 months suffer from having many cavities that need to be filled than children who have their regular appointments.
+Children who don’t go to the dentist every 6 months suffer from having tooth cavities that need to be filled than children who have their regular appointments.